Sydney siege inquest: 29 June 2016

 Monis fired his shotgun 4 times.

 Dawson was lying behind Monis, who was behind a chair.
 10 bullets struck the chair, some of which probably struck Dawson.
 A second hostage, Louisa Hope, was very near the line of fire.

 14 July 2016

 Once Monis killed Johnson, team "Alpha" stormed the front door and "Officer A" Shot Monis in the head.
 "Alpha A" said "I watched the laser ... from the centre of his chest go to his head and his head exploded and he fell,".
 Officer A then fired a total of 17 rounds, and officer B fired 5 additional rounds.

 (Some of those additional rounds must have killed Dawson.)

 20 July 2016

-The Police Forward Commander accepted responsibility for the three deaths, stating that he did not send police into the building before someone was killed due to the belief that Monis had a bomb.
+The TOU Forward Commander accepted responsibility for the three deaths, stating that he did not send police into the building before someone was killed due to the belief that Monis had a bomb.

 21 July 2016

 UK negotiations experts Dr Andrew Brown and Chief Superintendent Kerrin Smith said that the negotiators should have tried harder to make direct contact with Monis.
 Options included speakers and providing videos from families of the hostages.
 They should have used people with a personal or professional relationship with Monis (such as a Barrister) to try to persuade him to end the siege peacefully.
 Public messages by authoritative people such as Premier Mike Baird could have been used to appeal to Monis's illusions of grandeur, the experts said.